What was the project about?

 Elia has been one of the most active TSOs in the domain of Demand Response in Europe.
 Big part of the ancillary services in Belgium is currently covered by Demand Response mainly from the industrial sector.
 In order to facilitate further flexibility from demand, Elia has been involved in different projects studying and demonstrating smart ways of exploring flexibility from even small consumers in the residential sector.

 Having exploring the industrial and residential sector, Elia wants to facilitate the medium size consumers (tertiary sector) to unlock their flexibility.
-In order to get a first feeling of the needs and potential of the tertiary sector, Elia is conducting a demo on one of its own buildings (Building J in the site of Schaerbeek).
-The objective is to control the building's power consumption by modifying the operation of specific devices to provide flexibility for the power system's balancing needs.
-Advanced hardware technology and control algorithms will be used in order to provide grid services and help with the operation of the future power system.
+In order to get a first feeling of the needs and potential of the tertiary sector, Elia has conducted a demo on one of its own building (Building J in the site of Schaerbeek) that enabled to assess the controllability of 3 devices: a chiller (4 x 15 kW), an air handling Unit (10kW) and a humidifier (30 kW).
+Only products R1 and R3 were considered in the tests as target products.